techTechnically/Windows-driver-samples/general/echo/kmdf_wheaExample/README.md

     > Updating drivers for root\ECHO from C:\Users\User\Desktop\echo\echo.inf.
     >
     > Drivers installed successfully.
-    * If you encounter issue here then consult the log file located at: C:\Windows\INF\setupapi.dev.log.
+    * If you encounter issues here then consult the log file located at: C:\Windows\INF\setupapi.dev.log.
  8. To confirm everything has been installed properly, open Device Manager and under "Sample Device" you should see a device listed as "This fires WHEA errors PEW PEW".
     * A WHEA logger event should have been logged to the Event Viewer as well.
-You can find it under the "Administrative Events" custom view and under the following "Application and Service Logs / Microsoft / Windows / Kernel-WHEA / Errors".
+You can find it under "Windows Logs / System" log (search for the "WHEA-Logger" Source column), or the "Administrative Events" custom view and under the following "Application and Service Logs / Microsoft / Windows / Kernel-WHEA / Errors".
     * You can create more events by disabling and then re-enabling the driver in the Device Manager.
  9. When finished, make sure to uninstall the device (and driver) from the Device Manager, disable test signing (`bcdedit /set testsigning off`), and re-enable Secure Boot (if desired).